-As per Connecticut General Statue 10-16e and Board of Education Policy 6564.12 and 6144l.1, you have the right to opt your child out of instruction in this unit or part thereof.
+As per Connecticut General Statue 10-16e and 17a-101q (Statewide K-12 Sexual Assault and Abuse Prevention & Awareness Program) and Board of Education Policy 6564.12 and 6144.1, you have the right to opt your child out of instruction in these units or part thereof.
 There are three options available to you.